iamapilotstar/CommercePulse-Sales-Intelligence/README.md

-# 🛒 CommercePulse – Sales Intelligence Dashboard for Smarter Inventory & Promotions
+# **🛒 CommercePulse – Sales Intelligence Dashboard for Smarter Inventory & Promotions**
----

 # **The Problem**